 — The maximum 26-tone RU located within the channel width in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OMI Control field sent by the corresponding HE beamformee (see 27.8 (Operating mode indication))

-An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc subfield to 0 and the Feedback Type And Ng subfield to 0 except when the HE NDP Announce-ment frame requests CQI-only feedback.
-The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall provide SU-type feedback and may use differ-ent Nc, Ng, and codebook size parameters from those indicated in the HE NDP Announcement frame (i.e., the HE beamformee ignores the values of the Nc subfield except when the HE NDP Announcement frame requests CQI-only feedback, Ng subfield (B26 of the STA Info subfield), Codebook Size subfield, Partial BW Info subfield). (#16723)
+An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field that has a value in the AID11 field other than 2047 shall set the Nc subfield to 0 and the Feedback Type And Ng subfield to 0 except when the HE NDP Announce-ment frame requests CQI-only feedback.
+The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field that has a value in the AID11 field other than 2047 shall provide SU-type feedback and may use differ-ent Nc, Ng, and codebook size parameters from those indicated in the HE NDP Announcement frame (i.e., the HE beamformee ignores the values of the Nc subfield except when the HE NDP Announcement frame requests CQI-only feedback, Ng subfield (B26 of the STA Info subfield), Codebook Size subfield, Partial BW Info subfield). (#16723)

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

-A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame that has more than one STA Info field from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming and CQI report using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
+A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame that has more than one STA Info field that has a value in the AID11 field other than 2047 from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming and CQI report using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
 The HE beamformee shall transmit the HE TB PPDU its HE compressed beamforming and CQI report in response to a BFRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields fol-lowing the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
 If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming and CQI report sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID. (#16723)

-(#16723)
+A non-AP HE beamformee that transmits an HE Compressed Beamforming and CQI Report shall set the RU Start Index and RU End Index subfields of the HE MIMO Control field to indicate the range of tones for which compressed beamforming and CQI information is provided.
+If the HE NDP Announcement frame that solicited the feedback includes a Disallowed Subchannel Bitmap field with a non-zero value, then a beamformee that indicates support for punctured sounding by setting the Punctured Sounding Support subfield to 1 shall include a Disallowed Subchannel Bitmap subfield in the solicited feedback with the same value as the Disallowed Subchannel Bitmap subfield of the HE NDP Announcement frame that solicited the feedback to indicate tones for which feedback information is not provided from within the range of tones indicated by the RU Start Index and RU End Index subfields. (#16723)